How to Install NVIDIA Drivers on Ubuntu 26.04, 24.04 and 22.04

 MethodChannelBranch SourceUpdatesBest For

-Default Repository (CLI/GUI)Ubuntu ReposUbuntu-tested branch selectionAutomatic via apt upgradeMost users who prefer tested, system-managed drivers
+Default Repository (CLI/GUI)Ubuntu ReposUbuntu-packaged branch selectionAutomatic via apt upgradeMost desktops and laptops that need a tested, system-managed driver

-For most users, the default repository method is recommended because it provides the least friction and integrates cleanly with Ubuntu updates.
-Use the graphics-drivers PPA when you need a different branch than the default repository offers.
-Use the CUDA repository when you specifically need NVIDIA’s CUDA packaging and driver builds for development or compute workloads.
+For most users, the default repository method is recommended because it keeps driver updates aligned with Ubuntu’s kernel and desktop packages.
+Use the graphics-drivers PPA only when the default repository does not offer the branch your GPU needs.
+Use the CUDA repository when you specifically want NVIDIA’s CUDA packaging and driver cadence for compute workloads.

 Remove Previous NVIDIA Drivers on Ubuntu

-If you haven’t previously installed NVIDIA drivers through any method, skip directly to the preparation section below.
+If you have not previously installed NVIDIA drivers through any method, skip to the preparation section.

 Remove Old NVIDIA Driver Repositories

-If you previously enabled the graphics-drivers PPA or the NVIDIA CUDA repository, remove those sources before reinstalling to avoid mixed driver branches or duplicate repository warnings:
+If you previously enabled the graphics-drivers PPA or the NVIDIA CUDA repository, remove those sources before reinstalling to avoid mixed driver branches or duplicate repository warnings.
+The CUDA cleanup includes the current cuda-keyring source file and older article-created source names:

 sudo add-apt-repository --remove ppa:graphics-drivers/ppa